Leafwing-Studios/leafwing-website/content/blog/tyranny-of-nits/index.md

 +++

 Open source software development runs on code review.
-It's a great way to transfer knowledge about what's going on and best practices, to align on goals and vision, and perhaps most importantly, it's one of the only tools to avoid [complete chaos](https://helixpedia.fandom.com/wiki/Twitch_Plays_Pokemon) when literally anyone could change your code.
+It's a great way to transfer knowledge and best practices, align on goals and vision, and perhaps most importantly, it's one of the only tools to avoid [complete chaos](https://helixpedia.fandom.com/wiki/Twitch_Plays_Pokemon) when literally anyone could change your code.

 Accordingly, if your code review process sucks, helping out your open source project is going to suck.